memakeit/mmi-analytics/README.md

 Me Make It Analytics Module
 ===========================

 This module provides analytics functionality by rendering the necessary JavaScript based on configuration parameters.
-Analytics providers that do not offer a JavaScript implemantation are not supported.
+Analytics providers that do not offer a JavaScript implementation are not supported.
 The following providers are included:
 * Clicky
 * Google